-We reviewed written procedures with core office staff to determine if there were any significant changes in staffing or the extraction and review processes.
-The written procedures specifically addressed change management controls processing and review of ad hoc reports, production jobs, and uploads.
+We reviewed the OURs documented procedures for data extraction, review and upload, noting no significant changes since the prior audit in staffing, procedures, or BOG reporting requirements.
+The written procedures specifically addressed change management controls, processing and review of ad hoc reports, production jobs, and uploads.

-The documented procedures indicated that controls for program change management were in place for both Production scheduled jobs and the Ad Hoc generated reports.
+The documented procedures indicated that controls for program change management were in place for both production scheduled jobs and the ad hoc generated reports.
 Access to production libraries were limited to personnel who were authorized to make changes.
 The SUDS submissions log identified the initiator for each upload and submission.
-This compensating control limited the risk of an improper submission to an acceptable level and maintained accountability for changes and submissions.
+This compensating control limited the risk of an improper submission and maintained accountability for changes and submissions.

-The core office employed good automated continuous monitoring procedures as well as separate layering of reviews to help assure the student data was accurate.
+The core office employed automated continuous monitoring procedures as well as separate layering of reviews to help assure the student data was accurate.
 We observed conscientious staff performing adequate quality control procedures prior to the final review by the DA.

-We tested a random sample of 100 student records from the SIF and SIFD Spring 2015 submissions by tracing them to the system of record to verify the accuracy of key elements identified in the BOG Methodology and Procedures.
+We tested a random sample of 100 student records from the SIF and SIFD Spring 2016 submissions by tracing them to the system of record to verify the accuracy of key elements identified in the BOG Methodology and Procedures.
 We found no exceptions for the sampled data elements.

-Based on the results of our review, we conclude that the OUR's processes for extraction, review and upload of student data to the SUDS was adequate.
+Based on the results of our review, we concluded that the OUR's processes were adequate for extraction, review and upload of student data to the SUDS.